 This kind of project can be used purely as a dependency to other projects.
 The contained classes and interfaces are exposed as regular .NET types.
 The included script files and global functions are also accessible, either by the PeachPie API or seamlessly within another PHP project that references this library.

-Visual Studio 2017 or newer or
+Visual Studio or